Menü schliessen

 next if $from_addr =~ /\@(?:.*?\.)?$recipient_domain\.$recipient_tld$/i;

-# If we get here, we found a case where:
+# If we get here, we found a potential spoofing attempt:

-# 1. Recipient's domain appears in FROM local-part
+# - Recipient's domain appears in FROM local-part or display name

-# 2. BUT FROM address is from a different domain
+# - BUT the actual FROM address is from a different domain

 return 1;